cpalazzo/question3/README.md

 Write a SQL Query to pull all members that have a dues value of 0.

-SELECT name FROM members LEFT JOIN organization ON members.id = organization.member_id WHERE dues = 0
+SELECT DISTINCT members.id, name FROM members LEFT JOIN organization ON members.id = organization.member_id WHERE dues = 0
-  (assumption - if a member has zero dues for one organization but nonzero dues for another organization, the record is still returned)
+  (assumptions: If a member has zero dues for one organization but nonzero dues for another organization, the record is still returned.
+If a member has zero dues for more than one organization, the record is only returned once.)